-A Collection of Eocene and Oligocene Fossils compiled by Alan Morton
+A Collection of Eocene and Oligocene Fossils

-Publications relevant to the identification of fossils on this Web Site
+Publications relevant to the identification of fossils on this Website

 (This is not intended as a full bibliography, but a list of some of the most useful publications.)